bertilmuth/requirementsascode/README.md

 runner.reactTo(<Event POJO Object>);
 ```
 If an event's class is not declared in the model, the runner consumes it silently.
-If an exception is thrown in one of the handler methods and it is not handled by any
+If an unchecked exception is thrown in one of the handler methods and it is not handled by any
-other handler method, the runner will throw an unchecked `UnhandledException`
+other handler method, the runner will rethrow it.
-that wraps it.

 # hello world
 Here's a complete Hello World example: